tudorgmo/2025-Quantinuum-DechoherenceGang/README.md

 - Supporting claims with data
 - Relevance of the results
 - Quality of presentation
+- Clear explanation of results
-- Clear explanation of the used methods and tools
+- Statement of the used methods and tools
 - It should be somehow related to circuit simulations of quantum systems.